Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 “I was already studying in the civil engineering field back in India when I decided to go overseas and continue my studies.
 I chose New Zealand and NorthTec on the recommendation of a friend.
 I studied full-time for two years and completed my NZDE Civil (New Zealand Diploma in Civil Engineering) at the end of 2016.
 In the last year of my study, NorthTec helped me get a job in a local civil engineering consultancy firm where I began my engineering career.”

-“I now work full time as a Roading Technician with the Whangarei District Council and I look after traffic, safety, parking, new footpaths and cycle-ways projects, and minor improvement projects in the Whangarei district.
-My main interest has always been in highways and traffic engineering so I chose to specialise in Roading in my Diploma.”
+“I now work full time as an Intermediate Projects Engineer with the Whangarei District Council.
+My main interest has always been in highways and traffic engineering so I chose to specialise in roading in my Diploma.”

 “The NorthTec Diploma is really relevant to my work here, especially the content on traffic, highways, geotechnical and structural engineering.
 As part of my diploma I was also required to study Engineering Management which emphasises the basis of a contract between the client (local government in my case) and the contractor.
 It also helps in understanding the day to day problems faced in managing a project and how to solve these problems professionally.”

 “All the tutors at NorthTec are very experienced and most of them teach part-time at NorthTec while still working full time in the civil engineering industry.
 This ensures that the course content stays current and relevant, and helps students gain local knowledge.”